 I learned how to really pray.

 Through the works of Daniel Henderson, Paul Miller, Peter Scazzero, and many contemplative and mystical Christians I learned spiritual disciplines.
 These taught me how to pray in a way that filled me with love instead of draining me.
 I learned that prayer is less about what I say to God than what God says to me.
 My job in prayer became to simply become aware of God’s presence and to sit in reverence and silence before him.
 If God chose to speak, I would listen (and verify it by searching the scriptures to ensure that I wasn’t just hearing my own voice).
 Mostly, God tells me how much he loves me.
 Occasionally he inspires me to do something.
 I find my heart is transformed by the presence of God.
-I am now able to see him at work more clearly and to follow his lead more easily.
+Now I am

 I read the Bible for pleasure again.

-I started reading large portions of the Bible.
-I read until my mind was completely focused on scripture and the Holy Spirit spoke to me through the text.
+-I started reading large portions of the Bible until my mind was completely focused on scripture and the Holy Spirit spoke to me through the text.
 Sometimes this meant I would read for more than an hour.
-Most of the time is was about 30 minutes.
-I wasn’t reading to interpret scripture or to get anything for my sermons.
-I was just reading to enjoy God’s Word and to hear from God.
-I learned to use other ways of reading scripture too (e.g., Lectio Divina and praying the Psalms).
+Most of the time

 I am learning to live God’s presence.